How to regulate anger: A guide to managing your emotions

 Listen empathetically

-Effective communication is a mutual process, so listening empathetically to the other person’s viewpoint is crucial.
 Endeavour to comprehend their perspective and acknowledge their emotions, even if you disagree.
 This can help to prevent the situation from escalating.

 Seek professional assistance